Chidinma-Polycarp/Sales-Performance-Analysis/README.md

 - **Sumary Count**: A conditional column added in the BI workspace, which was used to sort the sales performance column.

-In the Power BI workspace, measure where created to help to summarize data and bring out insights.
+In the Power BI workspace, measures were created to help to summarize data and bring out insights.
 These measures include:

 - **Revenue**: This was created using the **SUM** function to add the values of the Sales price column and produce the total revenue made for the store.
 The total revenue gotten is **2,101,090**.